 How to Determine If a Financial Aid Offer is Good or Bad

-When you are deciphering a financial aid award letter, here is a critically important question that you absolutely must answer: Is this financial aid award fair?
+When you are analyzing a financial aid award letter, here is a critically important question that you absolutely must answer: is this award good enough?

 Taking a Look at a Financial Aid Award Letter

-To illustrate why knowing your EFC is essential to evaluating an a financial aid letter, here are figures from an actual award from an East Coast university:
+To illustrate why knowing your EFC is essential to evaluating a financial aid letter, here are figures from an actual award at an East Coast university: